Financial Services and Blockchain Industry

-The distributed ledger is proving priceless at the moment, seeing as we can’t virtually assess the savings that could be made because we haven’t yet realized its full potential.
-How can the industry approach blockchain with caution and no collateral damage from previously set standards, or infrastructure?
+The distributed ledger is proving priceless at the moment, seeing as we can’t virtually assess the savings that could be made because we don’t fully understand the technology yet.

 Blockchains are amazing at independently-verifiable data.
-The speed at which Blockchain can verify data from contracts, e-mails, international data through API’s, etc, is unmatched.
+The speed at which it can verify data from contracts, e-mails, international data through API’s, etc, is unmatched.

-In November, 2016, Deutsche Bank has made a very positive report called “Powering the flow of global capital” regarding the potential growth of blockchain technology.
-In this report, Deutsche Bank has stated that:
+In November 2016, Deutsche Bank has made a very positive report called “Powering the flow of global capital” regarding the potential growth of the technology.

-The growth we see here is quite important and is a product of all the Proof-of-Concepts being developed in the financial services industry, clearing out the misconceptions around the blockchain industry…
+The growth we see here is quite important and is a product of all the Proof-of-Concepts being developed in the financial services industry, clearing out the misconceptions around this industry.

-The idea of Blockchain is not recent.
+The idea of a Blockchain is not recent.
 Satoshi Nakamoto’s(the alias of the person or group of people) invention was brilliant, but the ideas date back to 1976 with Cipher Block Chaining.

-This technique used an Initialization Vector to start the ciphering process, and afterwards the block cipher encryption created from the plaintext and the initial vector created the next key(vector) for the next block of encryption and so on.
+This technique used an Initialization Vector to start the ciphering process, and afterward, the block cipher encryption created from the plaintext and the initial vector created the next key(vector) for the next block of encryption and so on.

-According to one of our experts in Blockchain, Taulant Ramabaja, banks will, most likely, not be the first to implement blockchains, but they will be the industry that will most benefit from this technology.
+According to one of our experts in Blockchain, Taulant Ramabaja, banks will, most likely, not be the first to implement it but they will be the industry that will most benefit from this technology.